HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.syntax-highlight-guide.md

 }
 ```

 The grammar itself is a standard TextMate grammar except for the top level `injectionSelector` entry.
 The `injectionSelector` is a scope selector that specifies which scopes the injected grammar should be applied in.
 For our example, we want to highlight the word `TODO` in all `//` comments.
-Using the [[vs.1.7.#scope-inspector]], we find that JavaScript's double slash comments have the scope `comment.line.double-slash`, so our injection selector is `L:comment.line.double-slash`:
+Using the [scope-inspector](#scope-inspector), we find that JavaScript's double slash comments have the scope `comment.line.double-slash`, so our injection selector is `L:comment.line.double-slash`:

 ```json
 {